vxnuaj/NeuroFocus/README.md

 # What you'll learn

-If you don't copy and paste this project, and actually attempt to understand how it works, just like I did, you'll learn:
+If you don't copy and paste this project, and you actually attempt to understand how it works, just like I did, you'll learn:

 1. Basic understanding of Python
 2. Basic setup and usage of Pandas, Numpy, Matplotlib, and BrainFlow's API